-After getting a bite to eat at La Cigale, check out:
+After getting a bite to eat at La Cigale, check out this place:

 The Auckland War Memorial Museum is here too:

 International visitors have to pay a whopping entry fee of $25 though.
-Auckland residents get in for free.
+On the other hand, Auckland residents can get in for free.

-There are a couple of islands that you can visit from Auckland:
+Next up, there are a couple of islands that you can actually visit from Auckland.